Primitive Roots In Short Intervals: Upper Bound for the Error Terms

-The results available in the literature for primes in small intervals of the forms $[x, x+y]$ with $y < x^{1/2}$ are not uniform.
-In light of this fact, only the error term for the simpler intervals $[2,x]$ can be computed effectively.

-\begin{lem} Let \(p\geq 2\) be a large prime, let \(\psi \neq 1\) be an additive character, and let \(\tau\) be a primitive root mod \(p\).
-If the element \(u\ne 0\) is not a primitive root, then,
+The results available in the literature for primes in small intervals of the forms $[M,M+N]=[x, x+y]$ with $y=N < x^{1/2}$ are not uniform.
+In light of this fact, only the error term for the simpler intervals $[2,x]$ can be computed effectively. \begin{lem} \hypertarget{lem899.16} Let \(p\geq 2\) be a large prime, let $x\gg p^{0.535}$, let \(\psi(z)=e^{i2\pi z/p}\ne 1\) be an additive character, and let \(\tau\) be a primitive root mod \(p\).
+If the element $u\in[2,x]$ is not a primitive root, then,

 for all sufficiently large numbers $x \geq 1$, and an arbitrarily small number \(\varepsilon >0\). \end{lem}